marikachrisanthopoulos/Final-Project/README.md

 1. There are no paired inputs and outcomes: there are no specified outcomes from this dataset - just patterns/relationships between the characteristics.
 2. The model uses a whole dataset as input: all of the data in the columns specified in the "Analyzabe Columns" list above (after being preprocessed as necessary) will be analyzed to determine trends/patterns, as well as relationships, amongst the characteristics.

-You can see the preprocessing work I completed in [this script]().
+You can see the initial preprocessing work I completed in [this script]().
+During the preprocessing steps, I completed the following:
+- Viewing and learning about the data (columns, data types, null values)
+- Dropping unnecessary columns
+- Removing null values
+- Transforming string values to numerical outputs (all columns besides values for "age")
+- Exporting processed data into a .csv file for further analysis
+- Creating sample datasets: first 200 values of unprocessed (original) and processed data

-The next step for this model is to determine which specific statistical methods I will use in order to determine the relationships between specific characteristics.
+The next steps for this model include:
+- Determining which specific statistical methods I will use in order to determine the relationships between specific characteristics.
+- Creating, training, and testing the model.
+- Running the model to achieve output results.

 ## Database
 The database for this project was is hosted by AWS (Amazon Web Services), connected to pgAdmin 4.
 I used similar methods/procedures as those completed in Module 16 (Big Data) in order to create my database and connect it to pgAdmin 4.

 AWS Database: final-project.cwiwfogyf7o4.us-east-2.rds.amazonaws.com

-I created a sample database using a [subset of the entire dataset](LINK).
+I created a sample database using two subsets of data: the first 200 values of the unprocessed data and the first 200 rows of processed data.
+I used both of these datasets in order to showcase the transformations that were completed during the preprocessing stage.
+Both datasets can be found [here](LINK).
 You can see images of the tables I created for the database [here](LINK).
 These tables will be updated with the processed/finalized dataset.
-In addition, tables will be created in order to showcase the relationships that were determined using the project's machine learning models and statistics.
+In addition, additional tables will be created in order to showcase the relationships that were determined using the project's machine learning models and statistics.

 ## GitHub